 Barbel fishing has become an increasingly popular branch of angling, with big fish being more accessible than ever.
-Now is the time to get out there and catch some of these majestic creatures, but you will need specialised tackle to do so, in particular, one of the best fishing rods for barbel.
+Now is the time to get out there and catch some of these majestic creatures, but you will need specialised tackle to do so, in particular, one of the best barbel rods, these can be in different guises from heavy/long distance feeder rods to specialist twin top rods.

-In this guide we look at the best rods capable of handling the demands of barbel fishing and which are suitable for the type of angling you favour.
-Hit and hold on small rivers, or big chucks into fast flows on larger waterways, there is a rod for everyone below (even beginners to barbel fishing).
+In this guide we look at the best barbel rods capable of handling the demands of barbel fishing and which are suitable for the type of angling you favour.
+Hit and hold on small rivers, or big chucks into fast flows on larger waterways, there is a rod for everyone below, whether you are a beginner or a seasoned barbel angler.

 Best specialist rod (2023 National Angling Awards winner)